 About our Winter Service

 When our full Winter Service is in operation we treat all roads on our gritting routes when temperatures fall below freezing.
 We base our decision to grit, or not grit, on the Open Road Winter Forecast Service provided by the Met Office.
 Once a decision to grit has been taken the target is to grit all routes within 5 hours.
 The first hour allows for calling out the gritting crews from standby and then 4 hours to get around all the routes and complete the gritting.
-We can only grit the roads on our gritting routes, we cannot grit over 650 kilometres of road throughout the borough.
+We can only grit the roads on our gritting routes, we cannot grit all 650 kilometres of road throughout the borough.

 During periods of severe weather conditions, or if salt stocks are low or limited, then we may have to reduce the service we provide to treating essential roads only.
 Essential roads are those which provide access through the borough and maintain local access to critical services such as hospitals, ambulance stations and key points in the food and fuel distribution networks.
 These roads also help maintain movement across the country.